 The Rev. Barbara Jean Kulcher died on February 20, 2024, at the age of 92 (1931–2024).

-Barbara is survived by her children: David Kulcher, Lisa Kulcher-Heaney (Kieran Heaney), Laurie Kulcher, and Kelly Kulcher (Lori Kulcher).
+Barbara is survived by and loved and remembered by her four children: David Kulcher, Lisa Kulcher-Heaney (Kieran Heaney), Laurie Kulcher, and Kelly Kulcher (Lori Kulcher); six grandchildren and six great-grandchildren.

-A graveside service will take place at 10 am on Saturday, June 22, 2024, at the First Unitarian Church of Hamilton, 170 Dundurn St S, Hamilton ON L8P 4K3, Canada.
-A reception will follow.
-Please RSVP to Lisa at lkheaney50@gmail.com.
+A graveside service took place on Saturday, June 22, 2024, at the First Unitarian Church of Hamilton, 170 Dundurn St S, Hamilton, ON L8P 4K3, Canada.

-In lieu of flowers, donations may be made to St. Peter’s Residence at Chedoke, 125 Redfern Ave, Hamilton ON L9C 7W9, Canada.
-UURMaPA will contribute to the UUMA Endowment Fund in honor of our colleague’s ministry.
+In lieu of flowers, donations may be made to St. Peter’s Residence at Chedoke, 125 Redfern Ave, Hamilton, ON L9C 7W9, Canada.

 The Rev. Brian S. Kopke died on December 31, 2022, at the age of 77.